a676-code/interactive-gt/README.md

 ![search](images/image4.png)

 ## Explanation of the First Image
 Suppose that there's a wife and her husband who are in two separate places and can't talk to each other.
-The wife prefers to go to a ballet ($B$), and the husband prefers to go to a fight (F).
+The wife prefers to go to a ballet ($B$), and the husband prefers to go to a fight ($F$).
 They must both choose an event and go there.
 Suppose also that the husband receives \$2 if he meets his wife at the fight (because he prefers it) and the wife receives \$1 if she meets her husband at the fight.
 On the other hand, the husband receives \$1 if he meets his wife at the ballet, and the wife receives \$2 if she meets her husband at the ballet (because she prefers it).
 If they choose to go to different places, they're sad and both receive \$0.

 This game is a game of coordination because they have to try to choose the same place, and we call it a _Battle of the Sexes_.
 We can call it $G$ and represent it with the following payoff matrix: